pism/pism/doc/sphinx/verification.rst

 nature.
 Instead, one compares exact solutions of the continuum model, in circumstances in which they are available, to their numerical approximations.

-Reference [Roache]_ gives a broad discussion of verification and validation in computational fluid dynamics.
-See [BLKCB]_ and [BBL]_ for discussion of verification issues for the isothermal and thermomechanically coupled shallow ice approximation (SIA), respectively, and for exact solutions to these models, and [BBssasliding]_, [SchoofStream]_ for verification using an exact solution to the SSA equations for ice streams.
+Reference :cite:`Roache` gives a broad discussion of verification and validation in computational fluid dynamics.
+See :cite:`BLKCB` and :cite:`BBL` for discussion of verification issues for the isothermal and thermomechanically coupled shallow ice approximation (SIA), respectively, and for exact solutions to these models, and :cite:`BBssasliding`, :cite:`SchoofStream` for verification using an exact solution to the SSA equations for ice streams.

 In PISM there is a separate executable ``pismv`` which is used for SIA-related